The first years of life for a child are the foundation for later growth, development and learning.

 The ECA Online Shop offers a variety of books and resources for parents that have all been quality-assured by early childhood experts.
 Below are our recommendations for sleeping.

-- Everyday learning about sleep, by parenting expert Pam Linke, will help you to understand about babies’ and young children’s sleep needs and how best to help them, as well as helping you to get enough sleep too.
+- Everyday Learning Series: Sleep in early childhood, by parenting expert Pam Linke, will help you to understand about babies’ and young children’s sleep needs and how best to help them, as well as helping you to get enough sleep too.

 Raising Children Network.
-(2015).
-Guide to solving baby sleep problems.
-Available from http://raisingchildren.net.au/articles/solving_sleep_problems.html.
+(2019).
+Solving baby sleep problems.